Synthetixio/synthetix/docs/contracts/ExchangeRates.md

 ### `rateIsFrozen`

 Returns true if the inverse price for the given currency is frozen.
-This is simply an alias to `inversePricing[currencyKey].frozen`.
+This is simply an alias to [`inversePricing[currencyKey].frozen`](#inversepricing).
 Currencies without an inverse price will naturally return false.

 ???+ example "Details"
     **Signature**